carterchene/datawarehouse-management-app/README.md

 ## 🚀 Deployment

 The application is designed to be deployed on Azure App Service, allowing for easy scaling and management.
-Deployment instructions are included in the project documentation.

 ## 🔮 Future Enhancements

 - 👤 Implement user authentication and role-based access control
 - 📝 Add audit logging for all changes
 - 🖥️ Develop a more comprehensive UI for managing other aspects of master data
-- 🔍 Integrate with data quality monitoring tools

 ## 💡 Why This Matters

-Effective master data management is crucial for businesses to maintain data consistency and accuracy across various systems.
-By providing a user-friendly interface for managing data source precedence, this tool empowers business users to directly influence data quality without needing technical intervention for every change.
-This can lead to more agile data management practices and improved overall data reliability in the organization.

-## 🏁 Getting Started

-(Include instructions for setting up the project locally, including any necessary environment variables, dependencies, and how to run the application)

-## 🤝 Contributing

-This is a portfolio project, but suggestions and feedback are welcome.
-Please open an issue or submit a pull request if you have ideas for improvements.
+A perennial problem I've found working for tons of clients is the need for business users to write data at the data warehouse level (such as defining precedence order of source systems).
+I've created solutions to this using Streamlit, Excel, Django, Sharepoint, and PowerApps.
+I wanted to test out FastAPI + AgGid as another option.
+I quite like this solutions simplicity (relative to something like Django) but total control over the front end (compared to something like Streamlit).

 ## 📄 License